cloudflare/next-on-pages/README.md

 npx wrangler pages dev .vercel/output/static --compatibility-flag=nodejs_compat
 ```

-to view the application and having it refresh when you make changes to your code.

 ### Install next-on-pages and vercel (optional)

-To speed up local development (especially the refresh speed in watch mode) you can install next-on-pages and `vercel` as dev dependencies of your project, note that this is optional and if you decide to install only one of them or neither everything will still run correctly anyways:
+To speed up local development (especially the refresh speed when running in watch mode) you can optionally choose to install `@cloudflare/next-on-pages` and `vercel` as dev dependencies of your project:

 ```sh
 npm install -D @cloudflare/next-on-pages vercel